domainsofapp/domainsofapp.github.io/_posts/2020-04-07-corporate-speak.md

 Boots on the ground
 Bottleneck
 Bottom line
+Brand
 Brass tacks
 Break the bank
 Brick and mortar
 Bridge the gap
-Bring to light/shed light on
+Bring to light
 Bring to the fore
 Brings it all together
-Build off/building off/to build off
+Build off
+Building off
+Bullish
 Burn the midnight oil
 Business as usual
 Business-to-business (B2B)